-Teva Canada is also committed to complying with all applicable provincial and federal legislation, including the Ontario Human Rights Code, the Occupational Health and Safety Act (Ontario) and the Accommodation for Ontarians with Disabilities Act (Ontario), which apply to the majority of Teva Canada employees, as well as applicable legislation in other provinces.
-Teva Canada requires that all employment systems (Talent Acquisition, Internal Job Postings, Performance Management, Compensation & Benefits, etc.), Policies, Procedures, and Application Guidelines, as well as individual behaviour, support the fair, consistent and equitable treatment of all employees, and promote Accessibility, in an environment free from Workplace Harassment, Workplace Violence and discrimination.
+Teva Canada is also committed to complying with all applicable provincial and federal legislation, including, without limitation, the Quebec Charter of Human Rights and Freedoms and the Act respecting occupational health and safety (Quebec).
+Teva Canada requires that all employment systems (Talent Acquisition, Internal Job Postings, Performance Management, Compensation & Benefits, etc.), Policies, Procedures, and Application Guidelines, as well as individual behaviours, support the fair, consistent and equitable treatment of all employees, and promote Accessibility, in the environment free from Psychological Harassment, Workplace Violence and discrimination.

 All employees are expected to treat one another with dignity and respect.
-Concerns about disrespectful conduct, including any conduct related to Protected Grounds, Workplace Harassment, or threats of Workplace Violence, will be investigated and corrected in a timely and confidential manner, to prevent unacceptable behaviour from recurring and to preserve dignity, respect and safety in the workplace.
+Concerns about disrespectful conduct, including any conduct related to Protected Grounds, Psychological Harassment, or threats of Workplace Violence, will be investigated and corrected in a timely and confidential manner, to prevent unacceptable behaviour from recurring and to preserve dignity, respect and safety in the workplace.